Wickedlolz/su-forum/README.md

 ### New Features:

--   Rewrite entire REST API
+-   Rewrite entire REST API (NestJS)
 -   Search by theme name
 -   Delete your post
 -   Upload user photo (using cloudinary)